IrinaSing/Loruki-5/planning/retrospective.md

   what cool things or general lessons has your team learned?
   This can be about anything! code, collaboration, git, github, ...
 -->

-We learn a lot such as code, collaboration, git, github =)
+- We learned a lot, such as: code, collaboration, git, github =)
+- Planning is very important.